marteleira/PQgame/README.md

 # PQgame
-This game is a programming challenge proposed by a friend
+This game is a programming challenge proposed by a friend, the game was not very hard to develop, but the code is a little big